highbyte/dotnet-6502/benchmarks/Highbyte.DotNet6502.Benchmarks/RESULTS.md

 ## CPU-model refactor baseline — 2026-08-12 (master `8803350a`, Apple M1)

-M0 baseline for the CPU model architecture feature (design log: `cpu-models-65c02`).
+M0 baseline for the CPU model architecture feature .
 Every milestone of that feature re-runs these two suites on the same machine and compares against this section; >5% regression on an unaffected benchmark or a new allocation blocks the milestone.
 Recorded on a different machine than the 2026-06